KULeuven-Diepenbeek/course_soc-lab/content/ch1_light/1_light.md

 #### Exercise 3

 Now we are going to use the pushbuttons to turn on the LEDs.
-If you press a pushbutton the corresponding LED needs to be toggle.
+If you press a pushbutton the corresponding LED needs to be toggled.
 If it is off it needs to turn on until the pushbutton is pressed again.
 You need to detect the **rising** edge of the pushbutton input.

 <div style="width:49%">
 {{< youtube id="nBQ-mKoYKKQ?rel=0" >}}